 Early on the morning of Sunday 3 December, when the stockade was only lightly guarded, government troops attacked.
 At least 22 diggers and six soldiers were killed.

-Eureka is a significant event in the development of Australia’s representational structures and attitudes towards democracy and egalitarianism.
+The rebellion of miners at Eureka Stockade is a key event in the development of Australia’s representational structures and attitudes towards democracy and egalitarianism.

 Eureka leader Peter Lalor, December 1854: